aroberts1228/ebdbackup/content/blog/interview-life-church-texas.md

 **JM** Our rebrand has completely changed our church culture!
 It unified each department.
 We no longer have ministries competing against each other, but working together for the same purpose.

 When we rebranded we also completely overhauled our website.
-Almost every guest we’ve had this year (150 first time guests through June of 2017) had come as a result of our website, facebook page or seeing one of our members in a church shirt (shout out to kickprint!).
+Almost every guest we’ve had this year (150 first time guests through June of 2017) had come as a result of our website, Facebook page or seeing one of our members in a church shirt (shout out to Kickprint!).
 People know who we are now!

 **(EBD) How important do you think it is for a church to have quality branding?**

 **JM** I believe it’s VERY important!
 Quality branding tells the story for you!
-When people see our signage, our merchandise, our logo, our facebook page or our website; the brand speaks for itself!
+When people see our signage, our merchandise, our logo, our Facebook page or our website; the brand speaks for itself!

 The importance of a quality brand cannot be overstated.